 About

-Also while at GVSU I worked with learning and physically impaired students as the assistive technology trainer, teaching students about the assistive software packages available through the disablities services office.
+All of this web focus started while I was an undergrad at GVSU.
+I worked with learning and physically impaired students as a book reader/scanner and as the assistive technology trainer, teaching students about the assistive software packages available through the disabilities services office.
 I really enjoyed being able to show people how to use a piece of software that could make their daily life easier.
+Those experience led to accessibility research when the division needed a new website.
+I discovered the web standards community through that research and I've been on this journey ever since.